zcashe/cse15l-lab-reports/lab5.md

 ## Screenshot from using the help and Bug description

 > OK I used your solution here, however it still seems to have this weird effect.
+I don't understand why it won't compile.

 <img width="711" alt="Screenshot 2024-03-12 at 10 39 06 PM" src="https://github.com/zcashe/cse15l-lab-reports/assets/96392105/76166c6e-f0c2-4b56-b395-14667587d680">

 Bug Description:
-> This is a 2 part bug, the first part was the find command finding too many files and not the proper java file inside my directory
+> This is a 2 part bug, the first part was the find command finding too many files and not the proper java file inside my directory which I got help with.

 <img width="704" alt="Screenshot 2024-03-12 at 11 09 16 PM" src="https://github.com/zcashe/cse15l-lab-reports/assets/96392105/ac39372a-5f7f-419f-a4e9-6eff6d567c1f">